 VGstockstudio/ShutterstockYour clothes have that lovely detergent scent fresh out of the laundry, so you feel confident putting those clean clothes on.
 But hold on—those fabrics might not be as clean as you thought, and your cleaning methods are to blame.

 The average pair of clean underwear still contains about 0.1 grams of feces and could hold up to 10 grams, according to a Journal of Infection study led by Charles Gerba, PhD, microbiology professor at the University of Arizona.
-(Could the fact that this surprisingly high percentage of people don’t wash their underwear be to blame?)

 If you aren’t already doing your laundry in hot water, it might be time to start.
 Anything below a hot cycle of 140 degree Fahrenheit won’t do much against bacteria, says Dr. Gerba.
 Cold water is “designed to get clothing clean but not eliminate microorganisms,” he says.
 Using an activated oxygen bleach detergent like OxiClean or Clorox 2 can sanitize your clothes, even if you don’t want to throw your delicates in hot water, says Dr. Gerba.
 (Don’t miss these other 7 tricks for washing clothes without ruining them.)